StrickTechnologies/Strick.Temporal/README.md

 Utilities for working with temporal data in .Net

 # ```TemporalComparer``` object
+The ```TemporalComparer``` object will find differences in temporal data.
+It works with a DataTable object containing temporal data.

 ## DataTable requirements
 * This will work on any DataTable that contains temporal data – it doesn’t have to come specifically from a system versioned (temporal) table.